Historic market town and Royal Burgh, firmly on the national William Wallace and Braveheart trail as the place the story began.

 Set among rich farmland above the River Clyde, Lanark is a great place to explore.
 You can enjoy the impressive beauty of old buildings and appreciate a wide variety of niche shops.

 The Royal Burgh of Lanark is a bustling market town located in the beautiful lower Clyde Valley.
 It is a popular visitor destination and the town has a strong agricultural tradition and is home to one of the busiest agricultural markets in Scotland.
 St Kentigerns Church is one of the few remaining Scottish buildings of the 13th Century and is still accessible today.

 Lanark is firmly on the national William Wallace trail as the place where the story began through his love for his wife.
-Lanark is one of the very few towns in Scotland with direct links to William Wallace and physical ruins still in existence to visit in the form of St Kentigerns church, where Wallace was married, and Lanark Castle, where he first drew sword.
+Wallace's wife is rumoured to have been killed in Lanark and St Kentigerns church may have been where Wallace was married.

 The town's Castlebank Park lies near the former site of Lanark Castle, and allows access to the River Clyde and the Clyde Walkway.

 Visitors to the town can visit the nearby World Heritage Site of New Lanark, close to the Falls of Clyde Wildlife reserve.
 For cyclists there is the Lanark, Tinto and Covington Cycle Route which shows off the best of Lanark.